 Jewish prayer is conducted in Hebrew, and Jewish school children typically learn the language as part of their formal Jewish education.

 Kosher dietary laws are a mitzvah, a commandment of G-d.
 There are many interpretations regarding why Jews are expected to observe kosher laws.
-Some believe these commandments have no rational explanation and are to be followed for the sole reason that they are a commandment from G-d.
-Others believe there are many explanations including, amongst other reasons: minimizing pain for animals when slaughtered, instilling self-discipline, avoiding eating animals seen as unhealthy or unhygienic, and the connection of daily life with the divine.
+Some believe these commandments have no rational explanation and are to be followed solely as a commandment from G-d.
+Others believe there are many rationales behind kosher laws, including: minimizing pain for animals when slaughtered; instilling self-discipline; avoiding eating animals seen as unhealthy or unhygienic; and the connection of daily life with the divine.

-Kosher food is not simply a list of forbidden foods; instead, it permeates all aspects of diet: type, preparation and the eating process itself.
+Kosher food is not simply a list of forbidden foods; instead, it permeates all aspects of diet: type, preparation, and consumption.
 The process of making a kitchen kosher is known as Kashering.
-It involves several steps including, amongst other things: separating dishes used for meat from those used from dairy, not eating meat and dairy together, and refraining from eating certain animals (such as pig and shellfish) – all of which are aspects of Kashrut.
-Observant Orthodox Jews will eat only in restaurants that are supervised to ensure that kosher standards are observed.
+It involves several steps including separating dishes used for meat from those used for dairy.
+Kosher laws forbid eating meat and dairy together and eating pig or shellfish.
+Observant Orthodox Jews will eat only in restaurants that are supervised to ensure kosher standards are observed.

-Rabbis are spiritual leaders who teach, sermonize, interpret Jewish tradition, and perform religious ceremonies and rituals.
+A rabbi is a spiritual leader who teaches, sermonizes, interprets Jewish tradition, and perform religious ceremonies and rituals.

-The majority of synagogues are closely identified with their rabbis.
-Some rabbis act as family, marriage, and spiritual counsellors.
-In addition, many rabbis act as representatives of the Jewish community at non-Jewish events.
+Most synagogues are closely identified with their rabbis.
+Some rabbis act as family, marriage, and spiritual counsellors and some as representatives of the Jewish community at non-Jewish events.
 In Reform and Conservative Judaism, rabbis may be male or female.
 In Orthodox Judaism, rabbis are always male.
 In each denomination, rabbi attire varies widely.

-Tefillin are prayer boxes that contain passages from the Torah which serve to bind the Jews to G-d.
+Tefillin are prayer boxes that contain passages from the Torah that serve to bind the Jews to G-d.
 They are traditionally worn by males during morning prayers.

 In synagogue, many males wear yarmulkes, tallit, and tefillin when appropriate.
 In some non-Orthodox synagogues, an increasing number of women are also taking on the practice of wearing these religious articles.